cameron-leeds/Cardlytics-ssh-test/README.md

 Automated SSh Access Granting/Revoking

-What I've written is a basic script for chef to decide whether to add someone or not.
+I've written what are the proper linux commands to create and remove access to users